Click here to read about the summer's FEATURED ARTISTS!

 are required for most events.
 Information: www.zocalopublicsquare.org.

-CITY AND COUNTY PUBLIC LIBRARY PERFORMANCES AND PROGRAMS - Libraries throughout Southern
+CITY AND COUNTY PUBLIC LIBRARY PERFORMANCES AND PROGRAMS - Most libraries throughout Southern

-local library website often for the best information.
-Some Southern California library system links include:
+local library website often for the best and most current information.
+In addition to individual city libraries, some Southern California library system links include:

 Many local and national companies and organizations provide special free offers during the year.
 Some are open to all; some